equinor/fusion-framework/packages/cli/README.md

 ### fusion-framework-cli

-The cli, named `fusion-framework-cli`, containt tooling for running and managing your application in the terminal or in your package scripts.
+The cli, named `fusion-framework-cli`, contains tooling for running, building and publishing your application.

 The fusion-famework-cli should be installed as a devDependency.